vireal01/leetcode/README.md

 # leetcode
-Add the solved on leetcode tasks
+Just a repo with solved on leetcode tasks

 Sorting by patterns:
 https://seanprashad.com/leetcode-patterns/